-Maybe it’s just my house, but it seems I always need to remember how to unclog drains around 3 AM…on a weekend.
+Maybe it’s just my house, but it seems I always need to remember how to unclog drains around 3 AM on a Saturday.
 At that point, even if my plumber was a night owl, his weekend rates would leave me sleepless for days!

-Fortunately, there are several steps homeowners can take to unclog drains without needing special equipment.
-If your home’s drains are prone to clogging, I strongly recommend giving this list a good read-through so you’ll remember how to handle those 3 am clogged drains yourself.
+Fortunately, there are several steps homeowners can take to unclog drains without needing specialized equipment.
+If your home’s pipes are prone to clogging, I strongly recommend giving this list a good read-through, so you’ll remember how to handle those 3 am clogged drains yourself.

 How To Unclog Drains

-Boiling water and dish soap: The same properties that help liquid dish soaps cut through grease on your dishes can also cut through grease built up in your drain.
+Very hot water and dish soap: The same properties that help liquid dish soaps cut through grease on your dishes can also cut through grease built up in your drain.
 To try this method, insert the dish soap bottle’s spout as far down the drain as you can get it and give it a good squirt.
-Then pour a few cups of boiling water directly down the drain and wait 10 minutes.
+Then immediately pour a few cups of very hot water directly down the drain and wait 10 minutes.
 If the drain empties, you’re done — though it’s still a good idea to use the next method to clean out any remaining greasy residue.

 Baking soda and vinegar: Put a funnel down the drain and pour 1/2 cup of baking soda in it.
 Shake the funnel a few times to get the baking soda out of it and down your drain.
-Meanwhile, heat 2 cups of white vinegar until it’s almost boiling.
-Since this is going to fizz you need to be careful as you pour the vinegar into the funnel where it will combine with the baking soda in your drain to scour away greasy buildup.
-Let this sit for an hour or so then pour hot water down the drain to flush away any remaining debris.
+Meanwhile, heat 2 cups of white vinegar until it’s simmering.
+Since this is going to fizz, you need to be careful!
+Pour the vinegar into the funnel where it will combine with the baking soda in your drain to scour away greasy buildup.
+Let this sit for 15 minutes then pour hot water down the drain to flush away any remaining debris.

 Wet-dry vac: A wet/dry shop vacuum can make short work of unclogging a drain.
 Switch the machine to the “wet” setting and insert the nozzle down the drain as far as possible.
-Switch the machine on and let it suction out whatever is clogging your drain.
-(Please do NOT try this with a vacuum not specifically designed to handle both wet and dry work!)
+Switch the vacuum on and let it suction out whatever is clogging your drain.
+(Do NOT try this with a machine not explicitly designed to handle both wet and dry work!)

 Toilet plunger: In an ideal world you’d have separate plungers for toilets and sinks.
-In reality, most of us just have one.
-Once you’re past the ick factor all you need to do is place the plunger directly over the drain then gently press down the first time to remove air and get a good seal.
-If you’re working on a double-sided sink, block the other drain to keep water from coming up that drain.
-Now, vigorously plunge using an up-and-down motion; it’s important that you don’t angle the plunger or you’ll break the seal.
+In reality, most of us have just one.
+Once you’re past the ick factor, all you need to do is place the plunger directly over the drain then gently press down the first time to remove air and get a good seal.
+If you’re working on a double-sided sink, block the other drain to keep water from coming up it.
+Now, vigorously plunge using an up-and-down motion; it’s vital that you don’t angle the plunger or you’ll break the seal.
 You’ll hear the clog break free or see water rush down the drain to let you know when to stop.
 NEVER use a plunger if you’ve used a commercial, chemical solvent (like Draino) or you may incur serious injuries.

 Empty the pipe: As a method of last resort, removing the U-shaped portion of the pipe under the sink allows you to clean the trap within that joint, which is where most clogs occur.
 Empty then line the cupboard beneath the sink with towels, and place a bucket directly beneath the pipe since water will come rushing through once you’ve removed the U-joint.
 Clean the trap with an old toothbrush and run water through it before returning it to place.